rdawg-pidinst/schema/schema-datacite.rst

 relevant instrument properties there is even no suitable place in the DataCite schema at all.

+Since version 4.5, the DataCite schema also includes a `mapping from the PIDINST Schema onto DataCite <DataCite PIDINST Mapping_>`_.
+Some more discussion on the representation of PIDINST in the DataCite Schema is also provided in the `Section on metadata in the DataCite Cookbook <DataCite Cookbook metadata_>`_.

 +-------+----------------------------+------------+-----+--------------------------+--------------------------+
 | ID    | Property                   | Obligation | Occ | Definition               | Allowed values,          |